zhurkr/BaikalCommunities/README.md

 ## Tasks

-1. Compare the results of sequencing data processing using two pipelines USEARCH10/11 and DADA2;
+1. Compare the results of sequencing data processing using two pipelines USEARCH10/11 (32 bit) and DADA2;
 2. Data processing: read merging, primer trimming, high-quality filtering, removal of mitochondrial, chloroplast and unknown reads;
 3. Obtaining data on the taxonomic structure and biodiversity of bacterial and microeukaryotic communities.